ts4nfdi/terminology-service-suite/README.md

 IMPORTANT NOTE:  To build the package, they must be defined as peerDependencies to avoid dependency conflicts in the consumer projects.

+You will need access to a sub-widget repository to run the HierarchyWidget (and the entire project) in development mode.
+Please contact the SemLookP or TS4NFDI teams.
+We are working on avoiding this hurdle in the future.

 ### Authenticate

 Add the following two lines to your local npm configuraiton `~/.npmrc`.
 Replace `TOKEN` with your personal access